aizuruproject/aizuruproject/README.md

 ## 🚀 About Me
 I am Mirza, a student with a keen interest in programming and next-generation technology.

-I specialize in the C++ and Python programming languages.
+I am currently learning programming languages like C++ and Python, as well as HTML.

 👨‍💻 I have also competed in several prominent competitions, including: